jdramli/project6/README.md

             Fixed bug where NSURL connection code was posting the score twice Trying to use a JSON style load as well.
             Added code to upload most recent Bug Buster score to the CS website!

+11/24:  Added a button link to the getscores CS scores webpage .
+The webpage does successfully open up and display within the app when the button is clicked